This Common Home Heating Hack Will Waste More Energy (and Money!) Than it Saves

-Keeping a house warm in cold weather can be costly, but shutting off vents in unused rooms could make it worse.
+Keeping a house warm in cold weather can be costly, but experts say that shutting off vents in unused rooms could backfire on home energy savings.

-When one room in the house is colder than the others, it acts like a heat sink, drawing heat through walls, floors, or ceilings from adjacent heated rooms.
+Likewise, shutting or obstructing both supply and return vents can lower both proper distribution of warm air and a system’s efficiency, says ASHRAE.
+Plus, when one room in the house is colder than the others, it acts like a heat sink, drawing heat through walls, floors, or ceilings from adjacent heated rooms.
 This in turn lowers the heated rooms’ temperature and triggers the furnace to run more often.
-When all vents are open and the heat distribution is uniform, it won’t result in a heat sink effect.
+When all vents are open and the heat distribution is uniform, the heat sink effect should not occur.

 Better Energy-Saving Options

 - Switch to a smart thermostat: With today’s busy lifestyles, it’s easy to forget to turn down the heat before going to work, so the furnace ends up heating the house when no one is home.
-A smart thermostat, such as the Emerson Sensi Wi-Fi Thermostat (available from Amazon), can be programmed to turn the heat up or down from a smartphone.
+A smart thermostat like the Emerson Sensi Wi-Fi Thermostat, the top touch-screen pick in our researched guide to the best smart thermostats, can be programmed to turn the heat up or down from a smartphone.
 A homeowner can also configure it to use geofencing that detects when the homeowner leaves the house and automatically turns the heat down.
 Geofencing also senses when the homeowner is returning home (thanks to GPS) and turns the heat back up.